-What processes does the Council have in place to identify and respond to risks of fraud? processes
+What processes does the Council have in place to identify and respond to risks of fraud?

-In addition to the strategic risks identified at page 6, a detailed Fraud Risk Assessment has also been produced in order identify service specific risks to which the Council may be vulnerable.
+In addition to the strategic risk identified on page 6 above, a detailed Fraud Risk Assessment was produced in order to identify service specific risks to which the Council may be vulnerable.

 This assessment was initially produced by the Risk and Performance Manager and the Principal Auditor (Fraud) and took into account the areas identified in the Strategic Fraud Risk, local knowledge and also those risks identified in national publications such as Protecting the Public Purse and Fighting Fraud Locally.
-This risk assessment was presented to and endorsed by Corporate Risk Management Group prior to circulation to service managers.
+It was then shared with service managers to obtain their input and ensure that all significant risks had been identified.